The FBI Story: Plot

 John Michael ("Chip") Hardesty is delivering a lecture to the Federal Bureau of Investigation (FBI).
 He begins to recount his history as an agent of the bureau, which is shown as a series of flashbacks.

+The first details a plane crash due to a time bomb in a suitcase.
+As the plane parts are being reassembled and examined, FBI agents interview dozens of people, leading to John Gilbert "Jack" Graham, the son of one of the passengers.
+After feigning innocence, Graham finally confesses.

 In May 1924, Hardesty was working as a government clerk for the nascent FBI in Knoxville, Tennessee.
 He proposes to his sweetheart, librarian Lucy Ann Ballard.
 She thinks that Hardesty's potential is being wasted by the FBI and wants him to start practicing law.
 They marry with this idea in mind.
 Hardesty is inspired to stay with the bureau after hearing a speech from its new director, J. Edgar Hoover.
 Lucy Ann reveals that she is pregnant; she persuades Hardesty to stay in the bureau for another year.

 Hardesty is sent to the South to investigate the Ku Klux Klan.
 He is moved around until he is sent to Ute City, Wade County, Oklahoma, (Note: The real case was in Osage County, the Osage Indian murders, between 1921 and 1923.) to investigate murders of Native Americans who had oil-rich mineral land and rights.
 The FBI was compelled to investigate after one murder was committed on federal government land.
 The FBI forensics laboratory ties the doctored wills and life insurance policies of the murder victims to banker Dwight McCutcheon (Note: In real life a rancher, William King Hale) with the typewriter that he used.
 Lucy Ann, already the mother of three, suffers a miscarriage around this time.

 On June 17, 1933, three FBI agents were escorting Frank "Jelly" Nash from a train to a car outside the Union Station in Kansas City when they were ambushed and killed.
 This event changed the FBI; a year later, Congress gave the FBI statutory authority to carry guns and make arrests.

 After receiving a tip, Hardesty and his friend, Sam Crandall, head to Spider Lake, Wisconsin, on April 22, 1934, but barking dogs alert the gangsters and they scatter.
 The agents head to a nearby country store to call the Chicago office.
 When they get there, they find Baby Face Nelson holding two men hostage.
 Nelson opens fire, fatally wounding Crandall.